 As an Outdoor Recreation Facilitator, you'll work with a team in Skowhegan, Maine, to plan and execute free outdoor recreation activities, events, and trainings for our residents.
 Member-led programming will range from low-impact activities like nature hikes and birdwatching to high-impact activities like mountain biking, cross-country skiing, and whitewater paddling.
 You'll plan multiple activities each week, and you'll work with local organizations, schools, and stakeholders to promote programming and encourage participation.
 Help sustain the program for years to come by managing our growing gear library, recruiting volunteers, and fine-tuning our volunteer engagement and management practices.

-Housing already secured for you at a reduced rate of $500 per month (everything included)
+Housing already secured for you at a reduced rate of $500 per month (everything included).
+Health Insurance reimbursement is available.

 Position Perks, Training, and Professional Development: